asyncapi/community/TWEET_TOGETHER.md

 ## Create a reoccurring tweet

 1. Create `*.tweet` file with your tweet content in the `.github/scripts/reocurring_tweets` directory.
 2. Create new GitHub Action workflow based on [this example](.github/workflows/twitter-ideas.yml).
 That example provides comments for sections that need to be modified in your version of the workflow.
-The name of the workflow should start with a `twitter-reoccuring-` prefix.
+The name of the workflow should start with a `twitter-recurring-` prefix.

 ## When is my tweet published to twitter?